koutto/web-brutator/README.md

 - websphere

 *Notice: Some products implement account lockout after a given number of failed authentication attempts, by default (e.g. Weblogic, Tomcat...).
-`web-brutator` notices the user at the beginning of bruteforce attack it is the case.
+`web-brutator` notices the user at the beginning of bruteforce attack if it is the case.
 Take this into account before launching bruteforce on such targets.*

 # :bulb: Standard web authentication form Auto-Detection